convince-project/AS2FM/docs/source/howto.rst

         </state>
     </scxml>

 In this example, the SCXML model consists of three states, `s0`, `s1`, and `s2`, and three transitions, triggered by the events `e1`, `e2` and `e3`, respectively.
-Each transition will advance the automaton state to the next one.
+Each transition advances the automaton's current state to the next one.
 Additionally, on each transition, a counter is incremented.

-The events are expected to be sent by another scxml model, similarly to how it is done in the `s2` state.
+The events are expected to be sent by another SCXML model, similarly to how it is done in the `s2` state.

-In order to make SCXML fit more the typical robotics tech-stack, we extended the default SCXML language to support ROS specific specific features and Behavior Trees.
+In order to make SCXML fit more to the typical robotics tech-stack, we extended the default SCXML language to support ROS specific features and Behavior Trees.

-The following sections will guide you through the process of :ref:`creating a SCXML model of a ROS node <ros_node_scxml>` and of a :ref:`BT plugin <bt_plugin_scxml>` that can be processed by AS2FM.
+The following sections guide you through the process of :ref:`creating a SCXML model of a ROS node <ros_node_scxml>` and of a :ref:`BT plugin <bt_plugin_scxml>` that can be processed by AS2FM.

 .. _ros_node_scxml:

-Creating a SCXML model of a ROS node
+Creating an SCXML model of a ROS node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In AS2FM, we extended the SCXML language with some additional functionalities, to support the following ROS specific features: